pjfoley/pci-blackbox/README.md

 - PCI-DSS compliant.

-This module is work in progress and has not been put into production yet.
+This module is **work in progress** and has not been put into production yet.

 If anyone know of any other similar open source project, which provides an isolated card-component, please let me know.
 Couldn't find any, so that's why I started hacking on this.

-The files under /nonpci is just an example implementation on how to use the pci-blackbox.
+The files under /nonpci are just an example implementation on how to use the pci-blackbox.

 The installation instructions only setup a test environment.